rwpi/VideoTimestamp/README.md

 - Open the zip folder and move `VTS.exe` to your preferred location, such as your desktop.

 For **macOS** users:
-- VTS for MacOS is distributed as a .pkg installer file.
+- VTS for macOS is distributed as a .pkg installer file.
 - Open the .pkg file and follow the guided installer instructions.

 ## Usage